cocos/cocos-docs/en/publish/short-tutorial-to-install-python.md

 Developers can also install pythons by using `conda` or `pyenv`, good tools to switch python version.

-> WARNING: When you install python by using version control tools, it will set a default python environment, and if it's python3, the editor will throw an error.
+> **Note**: When you install python by using version control tools, it will set a default python environment, and if it's python3, the editor will throw an error.
 You may only need one version control tool to avoid environment conflits.

 ### pyenv